oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/connectivity-agent/connectivity-agent.md

 1. Login into Oracle Integration console
 2. Navigate to *Home → Design → Agents*
 3. Click *Download*, then *Connectivity Agent*
-4. Download the connectivity agent installer to a directory (e.g.,: C:\oic_conn_agent_installer) on your on-premises host
+4. Download the connectivity agent installer to a directory (e.g.,: C:\oic\_conn\_agent\_installer) on your on-premises host
-5. Extract *oic_conn_agent_installer.zip* into the directory
+5. Extract *oic\_conn\_agent\_installer.zip* into the directory

     > **Note:** Do not install the agent in a directory path that includes /tmp.

-6. Hover over the *agent group* created in Task 1
+6. Go back to the OIC Console and Hover over the *agent group* created in Task 1
 7. Click Actions *...*icon, then select *Download config*
-8. Replace the existing InstallerProfile.cfg template file in the oic_conn_agent_installer directory that was created when you extracted the agent installation file in Step 5 with the preconfigured InstallerProfile.cfg file you downloaded
+8. Replace the existing InstallerProfile.cfg template file in the oic\_conn\_agent\_installer directory that was created when you extracted the agent installation file in Step 5 with the preconfigured InstallerProfile.cfg file you downloaded

-    > **Note:** The preconfigured InstallerProfile.cfg file automatically includes values for all required parameters such as oic_URL and agent_GROUP_IDENTIFIER and OAuth 2.0 token-based authentication parameters such as client ID, client secret, and scope.
+    > **Note:** The preconfigured InstallerProfile.cfg file automatically includes values for all required parameters such as oic\_URL and agent\_GROUP\_IDENTIFIER and OAuth 2.0 token-based authentication parameters such as client ID, client secret, and scope.
 This eliminates the need to manually specify values for these parameters
 9. Set the JAVA_HOME property to the location of the JDK installation
 10. Set the PATH property as *setenv PATH = $JAVA_HOME/bin:$PATH*
 11. Run the connectivity agent installer (java –jar connectivityagent.jar) from the command prompt